gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This mode is still incubating but should work very well with builds that have [decoupled projects](userguide/multi_project_builds.html#sec:decoupled_projects) (e.g. avoiding having a subproject accessing the model of another project).
-Before you start configuring on demand, please read the section in the [user guide](userguide/multi_project_builds.html#sec:configuration_on_demand).
+The best place to start configuring on demand is diving into [this section in the user guide](userguide/multi_project_builds.html#sec:configuration_on_demand).
-Then update your gradle.properties file:

-    #gradle.properties file
-    org.gradle.configureondemand=true

 ### Improvements to the 'maven-publish' plugin